About the J6 Capitol Riot Jackasses

 The riotous mob who forced their way into the U.S. Capitol on January 6th, represent the worst of the American “Right” — a fringe element who claim to be “Patriots” supporting Liberty but who lack the most fundamental self-awareness requisite to represent anything other than its own emotive narcissistic impulses.
 In fact, those who led that riot — battling police and trashing the Capitol building — were indistinguishable both from the leftist mobs that violently swamped Washington, DC a few months ago and from those who have wreaked havoc in other urban centers across the nation for the last seven months, largely unabated.

-Some of the occupiers violently battled police, and and there were 130 police officers injured, including one fatality — Capitol Police officer, Brian Sicknick, though the circumstances of his death are unclear.
+Most of those protesters were fringe jackasses caught up in the pitched fervor, who caused no injuries or damage.
+But some of the occupiers who violently battled police, were clearly dangerous thugs.
+There were 130 police officers injured, and one Capitol Police officer, Brian Sicknick, died a day later though the circumstances of his death were unrelated to the violence.

-Another casualty was Ashli Babbitt from San Diego, who was shot by a Capitol Police officer as she attempted to climb through a broken window within the Speaker’s Lobby.
+Another casualty was Ashli Babbitt from San Diego, an unarmed woman who was shot and killed by Capitol Police Officer Michael Byrd.
+She foolishly attempted to climb through a broken window within the Speaker’s Lobby, in order to gain access to a hallway leading to where members of the House were being secured.

 In tragic irony, Officer Sicknick and Ashli Babbitt had several things in common: They were both grassroots American Patriots, they were both military veterans, and they were both Trump supporters.